 - Gundam X had the various Satellite Cannons, which couldn't be used without a laundry list of right stuff.

 - Late in Fullmetal Alchemist, Alphonse actually gets a Philosopher's Stone that Kimblee dropped, but only after the brothers had decided they wouldn't use it for themselves even if they got it.
+In the earlier anime, the same thing happens except Kimblee doesn't drop the stone; Alphonse IS the stone, and when someone uses it for its supposed "no cost" transmutation power, it turns out that the stone gets used up after all - part of Alphonse's armor gets disintegrated.

 - In the Chapter Black saga of YuYu Hakusho, Yusuke is joined by several psychics.
 One of them, Kaito, not only has the power to take anyone's soul that violates his rules but also prevent anyone from using violence in his territory.
 While this might have been useful during the ensuing chaos, the only time he is seen using his abilities is when Genkai is trying to prove a point to the heroes.